Incarceration in the United States: Incarceration phase

 While serving a sentence, measures have been put in place to allow parents to exercise their duty as role models and caretakers.
-New York State allows newborns to be with their mothers for up to one year.
+New York allows newborns to be with their mothers for up to one year.
 Studies have shown that parental, specifically maternal, presence during a newborn's early development are crucial to both physical and cognitive development.
 Ohio law requires nursery support for pregnant inmates in its facilities.
 California also has a stake in the support of incarcerated parents, too, through its requirement that women in jail with children be transferred to a community facility that can provide pediatric care.
 These regulations are supported by the research on early child development that argue it is imperative that infants and young children are with a parental figure, preferably the mother, to ensure proper development.
 This approach received support at the federal level when then-Deputy Attorney General Sally Yates instituted several family-friendly measures, for certain facilities, including: improving infrastructure for video conferencing and informing inmates on how to contact their children if they were placed in the foster care system, among other improvements.